hcpty/foobarlock/README.md

 # Readme
-A lock that can be used to solve Readers-Writer Problem in database-based apps.
+A lock that can be used to solve Readers-Writers Problem in database-based apps.

 ### Credits
 - [Readers–writers problem - Wikipedia](https://www.wikipedia.org/wiki/Readers-writers_problem)